8 SAT Math Tips You Need To Know

-Many students dread the Math portion of the SAT, either because Math is a tough subject for them, or because they haven’t yet learned some of the more advanced topics in school.
+Many students dread the Math portion of the SAT, either because Math is a tough subject for them, or because they have yet to learn some of the more advanced topics in school.

 Write Out Your Solutions Step By Step

-Writing out solutions will help prevent you from making simple mistakes and leaves you a record of your work to check.
+Writing out your solutions step-by-step will help prevent you from making simple mistakes and leaves a record of your work to check.

-If you’re a math whiz, you might be tempted to do most of the work of solving problems in your head, leaving a relatively clean exam booklet behind.
-However, it’s in your best interest to write out all your problem-solving steps, even the relatively simple ones.
-One of the reasons for this is that many points are lost on the SAT Math tests due to simple mistakes—factoring incorrectly, or leaving out a decimal place for instance.
-Writing out every single step reduces the risk of this happening.
+If you’re a math whiz, you might be tempted to do most of the problem-solving in your head, leaving a relatively clean exam booklet behind.
+However, it’s in your best interest to write out every problem-solving step, even the relatively simple ones.

-Another reason to write out your solutions step by step is that it leaves you a record to check when you’ve finished the test and want to go over your work.
+Another reason to write out your solutions step by step is that it leaves a record to check back when you’ve finished the test and want to review your work.
 You can’t check your work if you don’t have any work to check!
-So, go ahead and write it all out—you’ll thank yourself the first time you catch a simple mistake that would have cost you a point off your score.
+Go ahead and write it all out—you’ll thank yourself the first time you catch a simple mistake that would have cost you a point off your score.

 Make Sure Your Calculator Is Allowed In The Test Center